Medical Marijuana – Is it dry or drying?

 Michigan Medical Marijuana – Case Dismissed

-Even though it may seem like the word “dried” has a common, ordinary meeting in English, it certainly does not in Michigan courts.
-Two recent decisions of the Michigan Court of Appeals conflict in what “dried” means under the MMMA.
-The issue is important because only marijuana that is “dried” can be counted towards the 15-ounce-limit for usable marijuana.
+Even though the word “dried” may seem to have a common, ordinary meeting in English, it certainly does not in Michigan courts.
+Two recent Michigan Court of Appeals decisions conflict with what “dried” means under the MMMA.
+The issue is crucial because only marijuana that is “dried” can be counted towards the 15-ounce limit for usable marijuana.
+Technical defenses can play a vital role in the success against a charge based on the Medical Marijuana Act.

-In the other case, the Court found that 92.8 ounces of marijuana in various stages of drying were not “useable” under the act and could not be counted against the 15-ounce limit.
+In the other case, the Court found that 92.8 ounces of marijuana in various drying stages were not “useable” under the act and could not be counted against the 15-ounce limit.
 The conviction, in this case, was reversed.

-Why the difference?
 Why is it determined that drying or dried marijuana under the Michigan Medical Marijuana Act is “dried” and useable in one case and not in another?
 A lot has to do with the people involved in the case.
-Different prosecutors tend to be more zealous in these cases and certain judges are predisposed against the MMMA.
+In these cases, different prosecutors tend to be more zealous, and certain judges are predisposed against the MMMA.
 Additionally, the defense lawyer can make a HUGE difference.
-A more skilled criminal defense lawyer stands a much greater chance of achieving a favorable.
+A skilled criminal defense lawyer has a much greater chance of achieving a favorable outcome.

 Michigan Medical Marijuana Act Defense Attorney

-If you are accused of or charged with a drug offense, including a Medical Marijuana issue, you need top representation to assure the highest chance of getting the charges dismissed or reduced.
-The team of defense attorneys with LEWIS & DICKSTEIN, P.L.L.C. have decades of experience successfully defending these cases.
+If you are accused of or charged with a drug offense, including a Medical Marijuana issue, you need top representation to ensure the highest chance of getting the charges dismissed or reduced.
+The team of defense attorneys with LEWIS & DICKSTEIN, P.L.L.C. have decades of experience successfully defending drug crimes charges in state and federal court.